Mac OS X USB Stick

 Select the hard drive/SSD - not the partitions!

 Then click Delete and give the hard drive a name.
-Then confirm everything.
+Then confirm the whole thing.

-Now the operating system can be reinstalled.
-To do this, go to "Install macOS" and continue.
+The operating system can now be reinstalled.
+To do this, go to “Install macOS” and continue.

-Confirm all further steps with Continue and select the hard disk on which the operating system is to be installed.
+Confirm all further steps with Continue and select the hard drive on which the operating system should be installed.

 Finally confirm the installation.

-The whole thing is also described here directly by Apple, if anything is unclear:
+The whole thing is described here again directly by Apple, in case anything is unclear:

 https://support.apple.com/de-de/HT201372

-Attention very important!
-Always connect the unit to an AC adapter/power supply during installation.
+Attention, very important!
+Always connect the device to a power adapter/power supply during installation.
 Always wait for the installation to complete.
-Some operating systems like High Sierra, Mojave or Catalina will also reinstall the firmware.
-In some cases, the screen goes completely black for several seconds or even minutes, which can lead to the incorrect assumption that the installation has failed and the device then switches off or restarts.
-Never switch off or restart the device, otherwise the firmware may be damaged and the device will no longer start at all.
+For some operating systems such as High Sierra, Mojave or Catalina, the firmware is also reinstalled.
+Sometimes the screen goes completely black for several seconds or even minutes, which can lead you to incorrectly assume that the installation has failed and then turn off or restart the device.
+Under no circumstances should you switch off or restart the device, otherwise the firmware may be damaged and the device will no longer start at all.
 If your screen goes black, wait at least 30 minutes before you do anything.

-Attention, we assume no liability for any errors that arise!
-You act on your own responsibility, so installations should only be carried out by experienced users.
+Attention, we assume no liability for any errors that occur!
+You act on your own responsibility, which is why installations should only be carried out by experienced users.

 Apple refurbished with passion